awkwardna/Python-for-Data-Analysis/README.md

 # Python-for-Data-Analysis

-This is a repo for recording my learning in using Python for data analysis.
+This is a repo for some data analysis tips I used during daily work.